 - Ricotta cheese: Substitute cottage cheese if desired.
 I like to use whole milk ricotta, but you can use a lower fat version if you want to.

-- Mozzarella cheese: Freshly grated tastes best, but pre-shredded is definitely OK to use.
+- Mozzarella cheese: Fresh mozzarella that you cut or grate into small pieces is a great choice, but pre-shredded is definitely OK to use.

 - Parmesan cheese: Freshly grated is again the best option here, but I have made it with pre-shredded parm and it works great.